Skip to content

 Frequently Asked Questions

 Often less than expected.
 Middle-income households with young children often see 30-50% of gross second income after all costs.
 Some scenarios net negative when childcare consumes entire secondary income.
-Calculator quantifies specific household situation.
-Worth it financially for most households, but magnitude often smaller than intuition suggests.
+Calculator quantifies specific household situation. produces a positive net result for most households, but magnitude often smaller than intuition suggests.

 What about career value?